What Is a cURL Command and How to Use It

 How to Use cURL for FTP

-cURL command supports FTP!
-You can use them to download files from a remote server.
+cURL command supports FTP, so you can use it to download files from a remote server.

 curl -u username:password -O ftp://sampleftpserver/testfile.tar.gz

-In the above command, ftp://sampleftpserver is an FTP server which accepts connections.
+In the above command, ftp://sampleftpserver is an FTP server that accepts connections.
 The username and password can be skipped for anonymous FTP connections.
-Type in the command and watch the progress bar fill up.
+Enter the command and watch the progress bar fill up.

 You can upload files as well with the command below: